Arizona Camera Club Council (ACCC) Grand Photos representative is Arnold Becker.

 PSA – Photo Travel Interclub Competition

 This competition is available free of charge to all clubs belonging to PSA.
-Shirley Bormann is the G5rand Photos Coordinator.
+Shirley Bormann is the Grand Photos Coordinator.
 There are three competitions annually.
-Each new competition year starts November 15, with the remaining competitions February 15 and May 15.
+Each new competition year starts November 15, with the remaining competitions February 15 and April 15.
 For each competition, each club is encouraged to submit 6 different images from 6 different photographers depicting Photo Travel from any geographical area.
-Participants submit two 1024x768 pixel photo travel images by email to the club coordinator at several weeks before the competition due date.
-Those interested individuals who are available will be notified of a meeting in the Grand Photos studio to narrow down the images from everyone to one image.
+Participants submit two 1400x1050 pixel photo travel images by email to the club coordinator at several weeks before the competition due date.
+Those interested individuals who are available will be notified of a meeting in the Grand Photos studio to narrow down the images from each photographer to one image.
 Images are viewed by members and occasionally suggestions are made as to how to make an image even better.
 Each persons’ best image is voted on later by email by the participants who choose which image they think will do best in competition.
 When they are judged, they are awarded points which are cumulative for the club for the season and the winners are announced afterward.

 The date when images need to be submitted to will be announced.
 Grand Photos hosts Photo Travel Competitions.
 Please contact the PSA Travel Competition Coordinator if you have any questions.

 This competition is currently not being conducted.
 When it is again active an announcement will be made.
 Grand Photos also participates in the Grand Canyon Circuit.
 The Grand Canyon Circuit is a PSA approved photographic exhibition (competition) that started in the Phoenix area.
 The Phoenix clubs that are currently involved are Camera Guild (Sun City), Photography West (Sun City West), Grand Photos (Sun City Grand), Phoenix, Saguaro, Sun Lakes, Trilogy and Arizona Chapter of PSA.
 There is generally a Fall and a Winter Circuit.
 In each circuit, a total of six of the clubs participate and benefit financially from its share of the proceeds.
 Several of our members act as judges.

 The benefit to the participant of entering a Circuit instead of an ordinary competition is that the participant submits images which are then judged at least 3 times instead of one, thus enabling you to acquire more acceptances for the work and cost involved.
 This is an international competition so entries come from around the globe.
 It is fun to see how your own photography stacks up against other photographers and if you are a member of the Photographic Society of America (PSA), you are eligible to use your acceptances to apply towards stars to get other awards.